 When a bank can assign a $4 billion value to a worthless bet they don't need to print paper currency to undermine the global economy.

 Thirty five years ago anyone in the private sector who manufactured currency was a criminal called a "counterfeiter."
 And any lender charging more than 11 percent annual interest - the cap mandated by most state usury laws - was a criminal called a "loanshark."

-The big banks have put both groups out of business since their political hookers upended the Glass Steagall Act in 1999 and undermined state usury laws in 1983.
+The big banks have put both groups out of business since their political hookers undermined state usury laws in 1983 and upended the Glass Steagall Act in 1999.

 A Democratic president and Republican Congress worked together to end Glass Steagall, which had kept the big banks in line since The Great Depression.
 Which is why the faltering middle class is now living through another Depression.